The T-Rex Company

 • Factory and production management

-In an organization that creates its own products, the program and product management structure will serve as the connection between the strategic core team and the projects.
-In an organization that is a make-to-order development services provider, the sales team will serve this purpose.
+In an organization that creates its own products, the program and product management structure will connect the strategic core team and the projects.
+The sales team will serve this purpose in an organization that is a make-to-order development services provider.
 In most cases, a mixture of both will be required.

 Nimble as a T-Rex